GarudaNvim/GarudaNvim.github.io/docs/plugins.md

 **Utility Library**

 **Repository:** [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim)
-Plenary is a library of common utilities used by many Neovim plugins.
+Plenary is a library of common utilities used by many GarudaNvim plugins.
 It provides essential functions such as asynchronous programming support and file manipulation utilities, making plugin development easier.

 ---